GilTeixeira/TIS-100-Emulator/README.md

 ### Design Review

 #### Does the architecture satisfy the requirements?
-The finished architecture models everything that was proposed in the begining.
+The finished architecture models everything that was proposed in the beginning.
+Implementing non-functional requirements is specified in the system architecture, since these requirements are architecturally significant, the architecture was specially planed with the requirements in mind thus allowing for modular, extensible and efficient code.

 #### Is effective modularity achieved?
 The TIS-100 machine logic is completely isolated from the UI components, if a new machine is created and updated in the App controller state, this new machine would be rendered without requiring anything else to be changed in the view layer.
+The software components are loosely-coupled while maintaining a high cohesion within each module.

 #### Has maintainability been considered?
-New functionalities and tests should be straightforward to implement since all of the TIS-100 functionality is propperly divided assuring a high level of cohesion in the code.
+New functionalities and tests should be straightforward to implement since all of the TIS-100 functionality is properly divided assuring a high level of cohesion in the code.
+Many patterns implemented provide a clearer way for code to be presented and developed, thus allowing for better maintainability.
+Plus the low coupling and high cohesion support also better readability and maintainability.

 #### Have quality factors been explicitly assessed?
 There are tests to assert that some logic functionalities work properly, more test should be implemented for a more thorough coverage of the logic codebase.
 No tests were implemented for the UI layer built with React.